 The First Council of Nicaea was convoked partly because the Church was divided over the unorthodox views of Arius (the “Arian heresy”).
 Arius had said that God the Father existed prior to the Son of God.
 The orthodox view, expressed by the First Council of Nicaea, was that God and Jesus were not separate beings, but rather the same being; they were consubstantial and co-eternal.
 Though Constantine struggled to unite the Church, heresies and quarrels kept popping up.

 Turning to constitutional changes, our authors say that the old republican magistracies were being hollowed out.
 Tribunes and aediles no longer existed, their duties being performed by imperial prefects — prefects of the city (praefecti urbi), of the corn supply (annonae), and of the firemen/policemen (vigilum).
-The consulate still existed, and sometimes emperors held the office, but the only function of consuls was “to give their name to the current year.”4 As Constantine created a Senate in Constantinople, so he had one consul in Constantinople, the other in Rome.
+The consulate still existed, and sometimes emperors held the office, but the only function of consuls was “to give their name to the current year.”4 As Constantine had one Senate in Constantinople and one in Rome, so he had one consul in Constantinople and one in Rome.

 Praetors no longer had judicial responsibilities, quaestors no longer had financial responsibilities; both judicial and financial responsibilities were carried out by imperial officials.
 The only responsibility of praetors and quaestors was to organize games and dramas.
 The Senate was still prestigious, representing “Roman civilization in contrast with the growing barbarism of the military.”5 But the Senate had little real power.
 It no longer had the task of supervising magistrates, no longer minted small coins, and no longer put its stamp of approval on new emperors.
 “Roman emperors became autocrats ruling in their own right — subject only to the acclamatio of the soldiers.”6